kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 an order of magnitude improvement.

 Unlike the other modules reviewed here, Try::Tiny::Tiny isn't really intended as a replacement solution for die/eval.
-Its intended as a fix for dependencies that use Try::Tiny.
+It's intended as a fix for dependencies that use Try::Tiny.

 #### Try::Catch